Purfleet: History

+Purfleet historically formed part of the ancient parish of West Thurrock.
+When elected parish and district councils were established under the Local Government Act 1894, West Thurrock was given a parish council and included in the Orsett Rural District.
+In 1929, West Thurrock and the neighbouring parishes of Aveley and South Ockendon were removed from Orsett Rural District to become a short-lived urban district called Purfleet.
+The three parishes were classed as urban parishes and so lost their parish councils; the lowest elected tier of local government was the urban district council.
+Purfleet Urban District and its three constituent parishes were abolished seven years later in 1936, becoming part of Thurrock Urban District.
+Purfleet Urban District covered an area of 8,900 acre and had a population of 8,511 at the 1931 census.

 Reflecting its importance as a seaport and storage depot, Purfleet was listed by the Ministry of Food as one of 14 sensitive A-bomb targets in 1955, including an entrepot for the import of tea.

 In Bram Stoker's novel Dracula, first published in 1897, Count Dracula purchased the fictional house called "Carfax" in Purfleet, which was next to a lunatic asylum.

 In 2020, after a two-year campaign, the town's name was officially changed to Purfleet-on-Thames in an attempt to improve its fortunes and attract more investment.

 High House Production Park

 In 2006 Thurrock Thames Gateway Development Corporation initiated a project to regenerate High House, Purfleet by renovating historic farm buildings dating from the 16th century and encouraging the development of some creative-industry buildings on the 14-acre site.

 The Royal Opera House's Bob and Tamar Manoukian scene-making facility for its operas and ballets opened on the High House site in December 2010, followed by a Costume Centre in 2015.
 Creative & Cultural Skills opened The Backstage Centre at the park in March 2013.
 The Backstage Centre now houses the national headquarters of Creative & Cultural Skills.
 In July 2013 ACME Studios, opened 43 artist studios in the park.